httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 ## HTTP Header

-Expect-CT could be specified as a TLS extension or X.509 certificate extension instead of an HTTP response header.
-Using an HTTP header as the mechanism for Expect-CT introduces a layering mismatch: for example, the software that terminates TLS and validates Certificate Transparency information might know nothing about HTTP.
-Nevertheless, an HTTP header was chosen primarily for ease of deployment.
+Expect-CT could be specified as a TLS extension or X.509 certificate extension instead of an HTTP response header field.
+Using an HTTP header field as the mechanism for Expect-CT introduces a layering mismatch: for example, the software that terminates TLS and validates Certificate Transparency information might know nothing about HTTP.
+Nevertheless, an HTTP header field was chosen primarily for ease of deployment.
 In practice, deploying new certificate extensions requires certificate authorities to support them, and new TLS extensions require server software updates, including possibly to servers outside of the site owner's